shukehi/crypto-mcp/RENDER.md

 ### Common Issues

-#### 1. "pnpm: command not found" or "frozen-lockfile" errors
+#### 1. "pnpm: lockfile not found" or dependency errors
-**Problem**: Render automatically uses pnpm commands instead of npm **Solution**:
+**Problem**: pnpm lockfile missing or outdated **Solution**:
-- Use Option A (Manual Service Creation) - this is now the recommended approach
+- Ensure `pnpm-lock.yaml` exists in your repository
-- Ensure Build Command is set to: `npm ci` (no --only=production flag)
+- Use Build Command: `pnpm install --frozen-lockfile`
-- Ensure Start Command is set to: `npm start`
+- Use Start Command: `pnpm start`
 - Set Node Version to: `20.16.0` in Advanced settings

 #### 2. "Cannot find package 'express'" or module not found errors
 **Problem**: Dependencies not properly installed during build **Solution**:
-- This usually happens when `--only=production` flag excludes required dependencies
+- This usually happens when pnpm lockfile is missing or corrupted
-- Use manual configuration (Option A) with `npm ci` (without --only=production)
+- Use manual configuration (Option A) with `pnpm install --frozen-lockfile`
 - Ensure Node Version is set to `20.16.0`
-- Check that package-lock.json exists in your repository
+- Check that pnpm-lock.yaml exists in your repository

 #### 3. "Missing script: build" error
 **Problem**: Render expects a build script